jrderuiter/code-breakfast-productionizing/README.md

 - Create a Dockerfile that installs the package + it's required dependencies and serves a model when the container is started.
-- Think about how we can serve different model using the same image.
+- Think about how we can serve different models using the same image.